gregunz/invertransforms/docs/index.md

 Module invertransforms
 ======================
-Root module.

-This modules contains all the transformations classes.
+This module exports all the transformation classes.

 There are two typical practices to import them into your project: